EgorLeb/iu_timetable_scheduler_/README.md

 4. **Run the IU Time Table Scheduler:**

-   - Open the IU Time Table Scheduler application.
+   - Open the IU Time Table Scheduler [web application](http://lithium94.pythonanywhere.com/).
-   - Provide the path or location of the completed input file as input to the application.
+   - Provide the completed input file to the application (Upload buttom on main page).
    - Execute the scheduling process.

 5. **Access the Generated Schedule:**